Fabber12/phonons/README.md

 3. Clone/download MACE-compatible LAMMPS from: [https://github.com/ACEsuit/lammps](https://github.com/ACEsuit/lammps).
 4. Build LAMMPS by running `build-lammps.sh`.
 Have a look at the file but do **not** change the CMake options, except for `KOKKOS_ARCH_` options to be consistent with your GPU architecture!
 Feel free to reduce the number of processes of `make` (the `-j` flag).
 5. Create a modulefile.
 An example is provided in `phonons-modulefile`.
-6. Load your modulefile and check that the everything is working correctely by running `mpirun -np 2 python check-sanity.py`.
+6. Load your modulefile and check that everything is working correctely by running `mpirun -np 2 python check-sanity.py`.

 You should be good to go!